 PostBacCAS is available to applicants from September to July of the year applying.
 Detailed instructions can be accessed through https://postbaccas.liaisoncas.com/.
 Applicants must request official transcripts from all colleges and universities attended to be mailed directly from the institution(s) to the PostBacCAS office.
-For more information regarding transcripts, please see Section 3.10.4.
-Applicants should also ensure all standardized test scores are released to the Office of the MSBS program and PostBacCAS from the proper testing service where appropriate.
+For more information regarding transcripts, please see Section 3.10.4 of this Bulletin.
+Applicants should also ensure all standardized test scores from the proper testing service are provided/uploaded as part of their PostBacCAS application.